andrewdotn/crk-db/style-guide.md

   <dt>headword</dt>
   <dd>The word under which a set of related dictionary entries or definitions appears.
 Used to alphabetize and look up entries.</dd>

+  <dt>homograph number</dt>
+  <dd>A number used to distinguish between two different entries whose headwords have the same spelling.
+This number typically immediately follows the headword in the entry, sometimes in superscript or subscript. itwêwina does not currently use homograph numbers.</dd>

   <dt>inflection</dt>
   <dd>The parts of the word that indicate grammatical categories such as tense, aspect, voice, mood, person, number, gender, animacy, etc.</dd>